samuelhorn/jamdocs/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/samuelhorn/jamdocs)

 ## Setup & configuration
-See the [demo](https://jamdocs.netlify.com/), which is also the documentation, obviously! (soon)
+See the [demo](https://jamdocs.netlify.com/), which is also the documentation, obviously!

 ## Todos
 1. Improve the actual documentation for Jamdocs, in Jamdocs :)
-2. Build the homepage better, dividing stuff into components and so on.
+2. ~~Build the homepage better, dividing stuff into components and so on.~~
 3. Implement Algolia search.
 4. ~~Add a link to this repository from the demo.~~